 - b.
 This is just the first 4 "hops" on your packet's route to apple.com and the last 3 as well (8, 9, 10).
 Yours will likely be different than mine.
 The packet leaves a Penn Moore School computer and goes most likely to a switch identified by IP address: 158.130.0.33.
 Then that devices forwards the packet and it forwards it to a UPENN router named: vagbrdr.
 This router then forwards your packet to our internet provider and it keeps on going all the way to "akamaitechnologies.com"---a content provider that is likely hosting apple.com's webserver! - c.
-Each of these IP addresses is location somewhere different around the country.

-- d.
-Some of the hops may come back --- something timed out on these hops; it's ok to ignore these assuming you got a good set of hops between the source and the destination to decipher the route that your packets take along the way. - e.
+Each of these IP addresses is location somewhere different around the country. - d.
+Some of the hops may come back \ \ \ --- something timed out on these hops; it's ok to ignore these assuming you got a good set of hops between the source and the destination to decipher the route that your packets take along the way. - e.
 Record the full set of hops for use in the postlab. - 5.
-Run tracert between your computer and "eniac.seas.upenn.edu" (unless you are running this on eniac, in which case run tracert to the address you found in Preclass Section 1, step 2.a). - a.
-Record the route.
-For your lab report, look up the locations of each hop using the IP address just like in step 3.
-You do not have to plot them on a map. - b.
+Run tracert between your computer and "eniac.seas.upenn.edu" (unless you are running this on eniac, in which case run tracert to the address you found in Preclass Section 1, step 2.a).

+- a.
+Record the route. - b.
 In your lab report, note the differences between your route and that in step 4.